Prescription Drug Safety Lawyers Wichita Kansas

 The recommendations boil down to ensuring that consumers are fully informed about how to take medications safely and achieve the desired results, and that health care providers have the tools and data necessary to prescribe, dispense, and administer drugs as safely as possible and to monitor for problems.
 The ultimate goal is to achieve the best care and outcomes for patients each time they take a medication.

-If you feel an error with your prescribed medication caused an injury to you or someone you love give us a call for a free consultation.
+If you feel an error with your prescribed medication caused an injury to you or someone you love give us a call at 316-265-6000 or contact us online for a free consultation.

 (Source Preventing Medication Errors) www.nap.edu